 Mary Washington Asparagus (Asparagus officinalis)

-An all-American favorite, Mary Washington will produce a light harvest of tender, tasty spears the second year after planting and a delicious bounty in the years that follow.
+An American favorite, Mary Washington will produce a light harvest of tender, tasty spears the second year after planting and a delicious bounty in the years that follow.

 - Germination: 14-21 days

 - Start indoors 60-90 days before last frost.
 Soak seeds for 24 hours and plant ½” deep in seed starting mix.

 - Harden off and transplant into well composted trenches when frost danger has passed.
 Gradually fill trenches as asparagus matures.

 I planted the seeds in January this year... and thinking they will not germinate I planted 24 of them (plus 24 of the Argenteuil variety)... well I got my wish!
 All of them germinated them and now I am in a pool of very healthy asparagus plants... lol... nice problem to have :) At the rate and speed they are growing (I am in zone 10B) I had to re-pot them 3 times (Now in 5 gallon buckets), and they are ready to be planted in soil sooner than anticipated...
 Don't even think of buying 1 or 2 year crowns, that will produce in 1 to 2 years...
 I will be able to harvest these babies next year!
 They are already pencil thin and they are only 9 months old!
 I can't say anything but THANK YOU! what a great buy!

 This will be my third summer since I planted my seeds.
 I will finally get to harvest them!
 This year!
 They looked amazing last year it was so hard not to eat them! :)